 The Journal of the Medical Library Association

 The Journal of the Medical Library Association (JMLA) is the premier journal in health sciences librarianship.
 JMLA is an open-access, peer-reviewed journal that advances the practice and research knowledgebase of health sciences librarianship.
-Visit PubMed Central to read current and past issues, or subscribe to print.
+Visit PubMed Central to read past issues.

 For Authors and Reviewers